ryanjtr/MyDocs/docs/source/Contents/gps_neo9m.rst

 .. note::

-    All steps above can be applied for all your wanted configuration
+    All steps above will be applied for all your wanted configuration

 To disable others unwanted message, go to ``CFG-MSGOUT``